 There is always a risk that brittle bones may become stuck in your dog’s lower jaw.
 This is frightening for your dog, who may panic.
 If you are unable to remove the bone yourself, take your dog to the vet.

-Another place where a cooked bone can become stuck is the esophagus — the passage from the mouth to the stomach.
+Another place where a cooked bone can become stuck in the esophagus — the passage from the mouth to the stomach.
 Your dog will need to try to bring the bone back up to his mouth.
 If the bone does not work free, a visit to the vet is necessary.

 Eating cooked bones (or cooked anything, for that matter) is unnatural for dogs.
 For this reason, dogs often suffer from diarrhea, vomiting, and constipation after consumption.
 Constipation can be quite severe, due to the high calcium content of the bone that causes a firm stool.
 Furthermore, sharp fragments can scratch the large intestine and rectum, which can cause your dog severe pain.

 Another way a cooked bone can impact your dog’s digestion is if it becomes trapped in his stomach or intestines.
-This occur if your dog swallows a large piece of bone and it cannot continue passing through his digestive tract.
+This can occur if your dog swallows a large piece of bone and it cannot continue passing through his digestive tract.
 Your dog may require surgery to remove the chunk of bone.

 Particularly large pieces stuck in the stomach can call for an upper gastrointestinal endoscopy.
 This involves using a tube with a built-in camera and grabbing tool.
 Your vet will the tube to free the bone from the dog’s stomach.